troykelly/homeassistant-au-nsw-covid/README.md

 There just is no other way to get this data.

+### Missing Information

+One number that would be great to have is "cases in community" especially in the last 24 hours.

+NSW Health does not publish this number.
+In a press conference, it was stated that the number is too fluid.

+If you have a source of extra information that you would like to see - create an issue!

 ## Usage

 This will create a series of sensors with current NSW Health Covid data.